Another early work of mine. My first attempt at a sort of sci-fi type horror story.

 She smiled, her teeth even more brilliant than her husband’s, and said “You are truly a credit to your family, and your kind.
 Living proof that there is hope for any human to achieve purity.”
 I bow again.
 “I am honored by your words and your judgment, my Lord and Lady.”
 Lord Zejovah spread his arms wide in welcome, and said “Come now, your grand feast awaits!”

 We follow them to the enormous golden twin doors of the palace entrance.
 Lord Zejovah effortlessly pushes both doors open, and ushers us into a grand hall, with carvings depicting the various stories of our Lord and Lady and their great deeds lining the walls.
-We are lead to an equally grand dining hall, with a long, polished wooden table with golden trays and utensils lining it, as well as piles upon piles of various foods.
+We are led to an equally grand dining hall, with a long, polished wooden table with golden trays and utensils lining it, as well as piles upon piles of various foods.
 We all sit at the table, marveling at the sight.
 Never in our lives have we ever seen so much food for a single meal!
 After our hosts take their seats at the head of the table, we begin to eat.

 I don’t know what it is, but something about this food makes it taste even better than if we were eating at home!
 When we finish, Lord Zejovah stands and says “Now my boy, it is time.
 I suggest you bid your family goodbye, but don’t worry, I’m sure they’ll be joining you soon enough.”
-I give my Mother one last kiss, and my Father and sister one last hug, and I say goodbye to each of them before we are lead to the one room in the palace that everyone on Earth dreams of entering; the room of the Ivory Arch.
+I give my mother one last kiss, and my Father and sister one last hug, and I say goodbye to each of them before we are led to the one room in the palace that everyone on Earth dreams of entering: the room of the Ivory Arch.

 As the name implies, it is a room with only a large arch in the center.
 Lord Zejovah and Lady Diva each go to opposite sides of the arch and place their hands on it.
 Instantly, the center space of the arch illuminates with a bright yellow light.
 The portal through the Universal Barrier, the gate to Olympius.
 I turn around and give my family one last smile and a wave goodbye, before I step through the portal and immediately feel a very warm sensation spread throughout my body, and a blinding flash of yellow light forces me to close my eyes.